About the WHO Nigeria Country Office

 Structure

-The main WHO Country Office is located in Abuja, the Federal Capital Territory (FCT).
+ral Capital Territory (FCT).
 In addition, WHO has 37 offices in each of the 36 states of the country and the FCT which provide technical support to States and Local Government Areas (LGAs).
-This network of WHO Offices has enabled the Organisation to be timely responsive to health needs across the Federation which has also contributed to improvement of collaboration with partners and other stakeholders.
+This network of WHO Offices has enabled the Organization to be timely responsive to health needs across the Federation which has also contributed to improvement of collaboration with partners and other stakeholders.

 The WHO Representative provides leadership on the overall direction of WHO core operations in Nigeria while ensuring that the enabling functions requisite to supporting this are in place and fully functional.

-Acting WHO Country Representative
+WHO Country Representative and Head of Mission, Nigeria